-The Agreement would, in all other ways, be compliant with the Tariff.
+The Agreement would, in all other ways, be compliant with the Tariff, and applicable statutes, rules, regulations, and Commission orders.
 The approval of the Agreement will cause no additional costs to the Company's other customers.

-THEREFORE, Dominion Energy respectfully requests that the Commission approve the Agreement attached hereto as DEU Exhibit 1 with an effective date of October 1, 2022.
-The Company further requests that the Commission act upon this Application by September 1, 2023.
+THEREFORE, Dominion Energy respectfully requests that the Commission approve the Agreement attached hereto as DEU Exhibit 1.0 with an effective date of October 1, 2022.

-RESPECTFULLY SUBMITTED this 28th day of July, 2023.
+RESPECTFULLY SUBMITTED this 16th day of January, 2024.